 He also spent time coaching at Maine Maritime Academy (2001) and at Springfield (2002, 2003).

-Cahill and his wife, Carah, have two sons, Patrick and Thomas, and reside in Wallingford.
+Cahill and his wife, Carah, have two sons, Patrick and Thomas, and a daughter, Elizabeth, and reside in Madison.

 |Title:||Assistant Coach - Recruiting Coordinator, Defensive Line|

-Dwayne Wilmot, a former star receiver and football captain at the University of Maine, is Yale’s new defensive line coach.
+Dwayne Wilmot, a former star receiver and football captain at the University of Maine, is Yale’s second-year defensive line coach.
 He came to the Bulldogs after coaching five seasons at his alma mater and then helping Harvard win a 2011 Ivy championship.

 Wilmot was the Black Bears’ defensive line coach and recruiting coordinator.
 His 2006 unit led the nation in rushing defense.
 Jovan Belcher, a 2008 Colonial Athletic Association Defensive Player-of-the-Year, All-American and Buck Buchanan Award Finalist, was one of three (Mike DeVito, Matt King) Wilmot players to sign as an NFL rookie free agents.